Coronavirus emergency guidance for school transport and other council passenger transport from September 2020

 - For children over the age of 11, the DfE say that where necessary, face coverings may also be appropriate, especially if children are likely to come into very close contact with others outside their year group or who they do not normally meet.
 So, where SEND pupils can wear face coverings on provided transport, we would encourage this (unless exempt).
 Ideally pupils should not touch the front of their face covering during use or when removing them.
 Hands should be washed for 20 seconds immediately on arrival, and disposable face coverings placed in a covered bin or, for reusable face coverings, in a plastic bag.
 We are mindful that the wearing of a face covering may inhibit communication with people who rely on lip reading, facial expressions and clear sound.
 Please see link to Government guidance on face coverings and exemptions at point 33 above.

-- Our current position is that it will not undertake temperature screening on SEND or any other school transport but instead, parents can if they wish, regularly temperature test their children and not send them to school if they have a fever.
+- Our current position is that we will not undertake temperature screening on SEND or any other school transport but instead, parents can if they wish, regularly temperature test their children and not send them to school if they have a fever.
 For information, we investigated whether contactless temperature testing devices on bus or on embarkation may be of help in identifying pupils who may be ill with a fever and hence should not travel on school transport.
 The government’s MHRA say that temperature screening products are not designed to screen people for Covid-19 symptoms.
 This is because they do not perform to the level required to accurately support a medical diagnosis, hence our decision not to do this.

 Local bus services (public buses)